-To address this challenge, Novetta has developed an intuitive guide structured as an NLP task framework that drastically lowers the barrier to entry for developers to use these advanced capabilities.
-This high-level guide enables users to take advantage of open pre-trained language models to fine-tune models for text classification, question answering, entity extraction, and part-of-speech tagging.
+To address this challenge, Novetta has developed and open sourced AdaptNLP, an intuitive framework that drastically lowers the barrier to entry to use these advanced capabilities.
+This high-level framework enables users to take advantage of open pre-trained language models to fine-tune models for text classification, question answering, entity extraction, and part-of-speech tagging.
 The sequence of tutorials will provide quick and easy access to a wide variety of embedding schemes for downstream use, such as in recommendation systems.
 The ability to stand each of these tasks up as a service for easy integration into existing workflows and applications would be fast and straightforward.

-In this hands-on workshop we will use Flair and Transformers to:
+In this hands-on workshop we will use AdaptNLP to:

 - Provide an overview of recent advances in NLP